Urban experiences meets raw Arctic nature

 9. Go to a festival!

 The Tromsø region offers a wide range of festivals and concerts throughout the summer.
 Festivals such as the Bukta Tromsø Open Air Festival, which attracts major Norwegian and international artists, the indigenous festival Riddu Riđđu and Midnight Sun Marathon, attract visitors from all over the world and fill the main pedestrian street, Storgata, with life.
-Read more about what’s happening in Tromsø.

-10. Experience the famous Arctic Cathedral in the Midnight Sun
+10. Experience the famous Arctic Cathedral in the midnight sun

 As a sustainable destination, the tourism industry in Tromsø works continually to reduce the negative impact of tourism on the environment.
 We encourage everyone who visits us to familiarise themselves with the “Tromsø cares” guidelines.